Deploy Secure Mesh Site v2 in GCP (ClickOps)

 Figure: SLO Subnet Selection

 - In the Firewall tab, click ADD FIREWALL RULE and create any-to-any allow-all traffic ingress and egress rules as shown in image.
-Make sure you add a tag (for example, smsv2) to match the Targets where the rule will be applied.
-The network interfaces of the CE Site node will be configured with the same tag to apply the rules to it.
+Make sure you add a tag (for example, smsv2) to match the Targets where the rule is applied.
+The network interfaces of the CE Site node are configured with the same tag to apply the rules to it.

 Figure: SLO Firewall Rules